morteza/bootstrap-rtl/README.md

 In addition to bootstrap distribution, LESS codes for RTL theme and compiled CSS (`bootstrap-rtl.css`) are provided, as well as minified CSS (`bootstrap-rtl.min.css`).
 Check `dist/` directory for all the codes you need.

+Check `examples/starter-template/index.html` for a minimal template to start with.

 #### Fonts
-*Glyphicons* and *Iranian Sans* are included for icons and farsi scripts, respectively.
+*Glyphicons* and ~~Iranian Sans~~ are included for icons and farsi scripts, respectively.

 ## Building CSS and JavaScript